OVAL-Community/OVAL/guidelines/oval-content-repos.rst

    :width: 150px
    :height: 58px

 The Positive Technologies repository of OVAL content consists of OVAL Definitions collected from various sources.
-Created May 2012.
+Created May 2012. **Note that this repository is currently inactive but is being reworked as of October 2018.**

 `Click here for the Positive Technologies Repository <http://oval.ptsecurity.com>`_